The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Experiments

 \subsection{LLM-Agent Simulations}

 Having established baseline dynamics with rule-based agents under altruistic, mixed, and selfish compositions, we now evaluate an artificial society of LLM agents initialized via context to be \emph{altruistic} or \emph{selfish} and ask whether cooperative norms emerge.
-Each action in the CPR framework is implemented with a dedicated prompt: deciding effort (\figref{fig:prompt_effort}), selecting a target for punishment (\figref{fig:prompt_punish}), updating one’s individual norm and proposing a collective norm (\figref{fig:prompt_norm}), and voting on the community norm (\figref{fig:prompt_vote}).
+Each action in the CPR framework is implemented with a dedicated prompt: deciding effort (\figref{fig:prompt_effort}), selecting a target for punishment (\figref{fig:prompt_punish}), updating one’s personal normative belief and proposing a collective norm (\figref{fig:prompt_norm}), and voting on the community norm (\figref{fig:prompt_vote}).

-Agents’ initial individual norms are drawn from a small bank of short templates, conditional on type, for example, \emph{``Preserve the lake for future generations''} (altruistic) and \emph{``Maximize your catch while the fish are abundant''} (selfish); see \tabref{tab:prompt_initial} for the full set.
+Agents’ initial normative beliefs are drawn from a small bank of short templates, conditional on type, for example, \emph{``Preserve the lake for future generations''} (altruistic) and \emph{``Maximize your catch while the fish are abundant''} (selfish); see \tabref{tab:prompt_initial} for the full set.
 Each agent is assigned one template at random given its type, and thereafter all decisions are made in-context from the evolving social information and the currently adopted norm.

 To manage compute/API cost, and because preliminary runs showed most populations collapse by roughly 50 rounds, we cap each simulation at 50 rounds and run 10 independent trials per condition.
 We then performed a two-way ANOVA with LLM model and altruistic ratio as fixed factors to assess their effects on survival time for each environment (harsh and rich).
 When we found a significant main effect among LLM models, we further conducted Tukey's HSD post-hoc tests ($\alpha = 0.05$), and statistically distinct groups were summarized using Compact Letter Display (CLD) notation (i.e., models sharing the same letter do not differ significantly).